 The Rousanou Monastery was built in 1545 by Maximos and Ioasaph of Ioannina, it is unclear who the actual Meteora monastery is named after, but it is dedicated to St. Barbara.

 The monastery looks impressive as it looks like a single construction over the surface of the rock.

 Like other monasteries at Meteora the Roussanou monastery was looted during the Second World War.
 The monastery is reached by a bridge that has some dramatic drops.
 Nowadays the Monastery is run by nuns.

-During Odyssey’s small group tour Odyssey to Greece, you will stay in Kalambaka for two nights.
+During Odyssey’s small group guided tour Odyssey to Greece, you will stay in Kalambaka for two nights.
 From the vicinity of Kalambaka we will do a Meteora tour to visit at least two of the ancient Meteoran monasteries, one of the most memorable sights of mainland Greece.
 Meteora is the stop after the Greek island of Corfu and Nafplion, Kalamata, Olympia, before you continue on to Delphi, Mykonos and back to Athens for a visit to Acropolis and many more famous sites and museums.

 Articles on Greece published by Odyssey Traveller.